jzsh2000/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

 It shows that these values differ from the estimates from the first part of the assignment.
-Imputing missing data on the estimates of the total daily number of steps makes the mean and median value smaller.
+Imputing missing data makes the mean and median value smaller.

 ## Are there differences in activity patterns between weekdays and weekends?